Published on Jan 23, 2017 and last reviewed on Feb 24, 2023 - 5 min read

-Wrinkles on the face are often due to expression, which includes frowning, concentrating, or smiling.
-These wrinkles get deeper as we grow old because of the loss of elasticity of our skin.
-But, with the administration of Botulinum toxin (Botox), our facial muscles get gently relaxed, and the wrinkles improve.
-Please read the article to know more.
+Wrinkles get deeper as people grow old due to the loss of elasticity of the skin.
+But, with Botulinum toxin, the muscles get relaxed, and the wrinkles improve.

 Botulinum toxin is a neurotoxic derivative of Clostridium botulinum.
 There are eight distinct antigenic serotypes of exotoxins, and among these, only A and B are used for various medical indications.
 Exotoxin A is the most commonly used, and it is more potent than exotoxin B.